pingcap/docs/tiup/tiup-component-cluster-patch.md

 ### -R, --role

-- Specified roles to be replaced.
+- Specifies the roles to be replaced.
 The value of this option is a comma-separated list of the roles of the nodes.
-You can get the roles of the nodes from the second column of the [cluster status table](/tiup/tiup-component-cluster-display.md).
+You can get the role deployed on a node from the second column of the [cluster status table](/tiup/tiup-component-cluster-display.md) returned by the `tiup cluster display` command.
 - Data type: `STRINGS`
 - If this option is not specified, TiUP does not select any roles to replace by default.